ukwa/npld-access-stack/README.md

 ### Connection to the Central Services

 Both modes of access depend on the Central Services being available.
-The national libraries of Scotland and Britain should all be able to access the central services directly via the DLS Access VLAN, but the otherlibraries, and any library wishing to use the NPLD Player, will need to deploy an additional proxy server locally:
+The national libraries of Scotland and Britain should all be able to access the central services directly via the DLS Access VLAN, but the other libraries, and any library wishing to use the NPLD Player, will need to deploy an additional proxy server locally:

 ```mermaid
 graph LR;